Cronulla: History

 The Cronulla School of Arts was established in 1904.
 The original wooden building was demolished and replaced by the current School of Arts building in November 1912 and is now one of the oldest buildings in Cronulla.

 The first public school opened in 1910.
 In 1955, Cronulla Library opened.
 From the 1950s, many of the guest houses began being replaced by high rise flats.
 Even though it developed as a residential area, Cronulla remained popular with beachgoers and tourists.
 Several hotels, motels and serviced apartments operate today.
 The Cronulla Bicentennial Plaza opened in February 1989.

 In 2005 the beachfront at Cronulla was the scene of widely publicised mob disturbances and violent confrontations.
 These incidents continued over a number of days and also spread to other areas in Sydney.

+On 11 January 1965 two 15-year old girls, Christine Sharrock & Marianne Schmidt, were brutally stabbed to death in the dunes at nearby Wanda.
+The case remains one of the most absorbing unsolved murders in all of Australia, so much so that in professional circles it has come to be known simply as 'Wanda'.
+It is a great pity that a competent Aboriginal tracker was not called to the scene of the crime immediately after the bodies were discovered.
+Among other things, he or she would have been able to tell police in which direction the murderer(s) left the site.

 Heritage listings

 Cronulla has a number of heritage-listed sites, including: